-- 6 If necessary, use the 2 mm hex key to remove the two screws on the back side of the mount 4, remove and rotate the connector, and replace the screws to change the orientation of the mount. - 7 Replace and tighten the screw on the handlebar connector.
-NOTE: Garmin recommends tightening the screw so the mount is secure, with a maximum torque specification of - mount is secure, with a maximum torque specification of 7 lbf-in.
+- 6 If necessary, use the 2 mm hex key to remove the two screws on the back side of the mount 4, remove and rotate the connector, and replace the screws to change the orientation of the mount. - 7 Replace and tighten the screw on the handlebar connector. - NOTE: Garmin recommends tightening the screw so the mount is secure, with a maximum torque specification of 7 lbf-in.
 (0.8 N-m).
-You should check the tightness of the screw periodically. - 8 Align the tabs on the back of the Edge device with the bike mount notches 5.
+You should check the tightness of the screw periodically. - 8 Align the tabs on the back of the Edge device with the bike mount notches (5).